cryptopunksnotdead/cryptopunksnotdead.github.io/universe/README.md

 Note:  This link blog is written by [**Gerald Bauer**](https://github.com/geraldb).
-For now I do NOT duplicate and include "self-referencing" links to  my own little (punk) scripts here - if you are curious what I am up to, see the weekly updates @ [**Gerald Bauer's Code Monkey Diary / Updates - What's News? »**](https://geraldb.github.io/)
+For now I do NOT duplicate and include "self-referencing" links to  my own little (punk) scripts here - if you are curious what I am up to, see the weekly updates @ [**Gerald Bauer's Code Monkey Diary / Updates - What's News @ Punk's Not Dead, Learn Pixel Art, Pixel Art Exchange & Friends? »**](https://geraldb.github.io/)

 ## What's News?